mariamuna04/gbdtsvm/README.md

 python GBDTSVM.py
 ```

-Outputs will be saved in the `MDRF_output/` directory.
+Outputs will be saved in the `results/` directory.
 For example:
-- `mdrf_unknown_true_svm.txt`: Prediction scores for unknown pairs.
+- `unknown_true_svm.txt`: Prediction scores for unknown pairs.

 ---